Work experience

 (June 2016 – July 2016)

-- Developed and integrated UI components in Unity using C# as a student freelancer.
+- Developed UI features in Unity using C# during a student engagement.

-- Collaborated with a senior developer to meet functional and design requirements.
+- Collaborated with a senior developer to align implementation with functional and design specifications.